Fees for Credit Card Processing

 Host Merchant ServicesInterchange + 0.25% + $0.10Interchange + 0.20% + $0.09Interchange + 0.35% + $0.10

 A litany of factors impact the average credit card processing fees.
-What merchants pay in processing fees is determined by several factors, including the merchant’s industry, the type of card, how the merchant accepts cards, and more.
+What merchants pay in processing fees is determined by several factors, including the merchant’s industry, type of card, how the merchant accepts cards, and more.
 Unfortunately, there aren’t any quick and easy answers for this very nuanced subject matter.
 As spending habits shift towards credit card usage, these fees are increasingly a part of doing business.

 A clear and transparent depiction of the average fees for credit card processing can help merchants budget and price their products and services appropriately.
 Of course, businesses should do everything they can to reduce their processing costs, preferably working with merchant services providers using an interchange-plus pricing model.